 In 2022, 67% of Georgia Gwinnett College's first-year students submitted their SAT scores with their application.
 22% of admitted applicants sent ACT scores.

-To be competitive with other Georgia Gwinnett College applicants, you should strive to score between 910 and 1090 (or higher!) on the SAT.
+To be competitive with other Georgia Gwinnett College applicants, you should aim to earn between 910 and 1090 (or higher!) on the SAT.
 At Georgia Gwinnett College 25% of admitted students scored higher than 1090 and 25% of scored lower than 910, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a Georgia Gwinnett College student is 1008.

 On the SAT Math Section, 25% of Georgia Gwinnett College students scored 540 or higher and 75% of students scored 460 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Georgia Gwinnett College students scored 560 or higher, and 75% scored a 460 or higher.